Performance Optimization and Characterization of 7-pad Resistive PICOSEC Micromegas Detectors: Combined Timing and Spatial Information of the Full Detector

 \section{Combined Timing and Spatial Information of the Full Detector}

 To develop a truly stand-alone detector capable of precise timing over large areas, the timing reconstruction must be performed independently of any external spatial information.
 Relying on an external tracking system would contradict this objective, as it would introduce external spatial constraints.
 The analysis conducted so far relies exclusively on the total waveform charge measured by each PICOSEC-Micromegas pad, showing that the timing resolution can be fully parameterized as a function of the collected charge.
 Before proceeding further and setting aside the use of tracking data, it is essential to assess the detector’s intrinsic spatial reconstruction capability.
+In the following section, the external GEM telescope is used only as a reference system to evaluate the spatial resolution achievable with charge sharing among neighboring pads.